ivangeorgiew/ropework/README.md

         `() => () => {}`.
     -   `onError`: Same as above for the inner function.
     -   `useCacheOuter`: Same as above for the outer function.
+    -   `useCache`: Same as above for the inner function.
+    -   `argTypesOuter`: Same as above for the outer function.
-    -   `usecache`: Same as above for the inner function.
+    -   `argTypes`: Same as above for the inner function.

--   `clearCache`

-    -   type: `tiedFunc` -> ?
-    -   definition: Function that clears the cache of the provided tied function.
-    -   `tiedFunc`: Function that was created with `tieUp` and has caching enabled via `useCache`.

 -   `getHandledServer`